namwkim/2017/policies.md

 **Lectures and Labs**

 The class meets twice a week for lectures (Monday And Wednesday) and Friday for  labs.
-The labs are designed to help you master the relevant materials, and to start work on your homework in groups, and to even make progress on your project.
+The labs are designed to help you master the relevant materials, and to start work on your homework in groups, and to even make progress on your project. <span class="sidenote">See Tufte’s comment in the <a href="http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000Vt">Tufte book fonts</a> thread. </span>.
 The weekly schedule is posted on the course web site.

 Lab is compulsory.